rednafi/hook-slinger/README.md

 * Managing HTTP timeouts.
 * Retrying the requests gracefully without overloading the recipients.
 * Avoiding retry loop on the sending end.
-* Monitoring and providing a scope for manual interventions.
+* Monitoring and providing scope for manual interventions.
 * Scaling them quickly; either vertically or horizontally.
 * Decoupling webhook management logic from your primary app logic.

-Properly dealing with these concerns can be cumbersome; especially when sending webhook is just another small part of your application and you just want it to work without you having to deal with all the hairy details every time.
+Properly dealing with these concerns can be cumbersome; especially when sending webhooks is just another small part of your application and you just want it to work without you having to deal with all the hairy details every time.
 Hook Slinger aims to alleviate this pain point.

 ### How?